Are your rooms private?

 How are the quality ratings for the Birthing Center by birth parents?

 Lawrence General's Birthing Center is consistently ranked by parents as the highest rated Birthing Center in the immediate region, and by far.
-To see the latest ranking, see the chart posted here for the birthing centers at our local hospitals.

 What if an emergency happens?